aneto0/Fast-Control-Falcon/README.md

 ### StateMachine

-The application state-machine is managed by the FALCON:FAST:STATUS_CMD and FALCON:FAST:ERROR_RST PVs.
+The application state-machine is managed by the TEST-AUX-FDAQ:Fast_Status_CMD and TEST-AUX-FDAQ:Fast_Error_Rst PVs.

 ![alt text](Documentation/Images/FalconFastControlStateMachine.png "StateMachine")